CraneSoftwrights/revenge/en/README.md

 A player takes revenge on an opponent by completing their play at a hole already occupied by that opponent.
 The opponent's peg must be returned to the opponent's start zone.

-When playing a given numbered advance, the holes counted may be empty or occupied by anyone.
-The only governing issue is the occupation of the hole at the very end of the play.
+When playing a given numbered advance, the holes counted by the steps may be empty or occupied by anyone.
+The only governing issue is the occupation of the hole at the very end of the play with the last step.
+Note the use of the notches every five holes that can be helpful when playing a card with a high number of steps in the move.

+The player making a play places their qualifying play card face up in front of them so that opponents can see at least the last card played by each player.

-The player shows their qualifying play card to their opponents before discarding it, face down, on the discard pile.
-When the hand is completed, if they have not already done so, all players still holding their unqualified cards discard them face down in the discard pile without revealing them to opponents (to prevent card counting).
+When the hand is completed, all players still holding their unqualified cards discard them face down in the discard pile without revealing them to opponents (to inhibit card counting).
+All players with face-up played cards also discard them face down in the discard pile.

+The next hand is then dealt by the same dealer until there are not enough cards to deal a complete hand, at which time the discard is shuffled and the deal moves to the dealer's left.

 ### 4.1 The start